-“On the Road Again” began by looking for ways to eliminate waste in our landfills.
+On the Road Again began by looking for ways to eliminate waste in our landfills.
 Inspired by the trucking and boating industry, our hand-crafted goods are designed to last.
-Such as USA-made mesh, truck tarps, and other fabrics.
-Utilizing deadstock and other industrial based materials, we create fashionably upcycled and eco-friendly products, such as totes, handbags, and more.
+We work with other USA made makers for our materials and fabrics.
+Utilizing deadstock (materials waiting to go to the landfills) and durable goods, we create fashionably upcycled and eco-friendly products, such as totes, handbags and home goods.

 Meet The Maker

-Growing up in Hudson, Massachusetts, I fondly remember eomme (my mom) always sewing.
+Growing up in Hudson, Massachusetts, I fondly remember my mom always sewing.
 Living on a busy street provided an opportunity to promote her sewing business.
 She was a mompreneur (before the term was popular) and she became known as the seamstress in town.
 When my sister and I were not happily helping her in her business, we would make crafts out of the remnants of her work.
 Back then, I did not foresee a future in sewing.
 Now, I am excited to be a part of the “Makers Movement”, the social movement of artisans.

-Picture of the original sign we had in our front yard:
+Picture of the original sign we had in our front yard.

-WCBV Channel 5 News Article - Watch below:
+WCBV Channel 5 News Article - Watch below